-Assets Right-of-Use assets Liabilities
+Assets

-Right-of-Use assets
+Right-of-Use assets 1,494

-Liabilities 1,494
+Liabilities

 Lease liabilities 1,494

 The adoption of IFRS 16 had no impact on the Company's sales.
 Lease expense has been replaced by depreciation and interest expense, which had an immaterial impact to the statement of operations for the six months ended 30 June 2019.